damienmckenna/twitter/README.txt

 Except for just listing tweets, OAuth module is required to authenticate against Twitter.
 If you just want to list tweets in a block, follow the steps at http://drupal.org/node/1253026.

-If you download the OAuth module, get version  2.02 as 3.0 is not compatible with twitter 6.x-3.x.
-You can find it here: http://drupal.org/node/476824
+If you download the OAuth module, get version 3.0 or higher as previous ones are not compatible anymore.
+You can find it here: http://drupal.org/project/oauth.

 Once OAuth has been enabled, go to admin/settings/twitter and follow instructions.